codingburgas/9th-grade-html-project-unity/README.md

 - Users can submit a simple fire report form.
 - Fires are shown using icons on a map or a list, depending on the feature.

-- --
+---

 ## 📬 Want to Help?

--Always indicate on the map of the app when there is a fire.
+Always indicate on the map of the app when there is a fire.

--Contact proffessionals to deal with a fire situation, never try to do things yourself!
+Contact proffessionals to deal with a fire situation, never try to do things yourself!

 ---
 ## Made by: